vivshri/aws-glue-data-catalog-client-for-apache-hive-metastore/README.md

 This repository assumes you're working with a patched version of Hive, already prepared for Glue compatibility.
 The [vivshri/hive-glue-catalog-patch](https://github.com/vivshri/hive-glue-catalog-patch) repository provides those patches for Hive 2.3 and 3.1.

+### ⚠️ Ensure Java 8 is used and the latest version of Maven
+All builds and installations **must** use Java 8 (OpenJDK 1.8) and Maven version 3.9.9 or above

 ### Step 1: Clone the Patched Hive Repository

 ```bash